rileymd88/QlikSenseAAILive/README.md

 * **SQL Statement:** This should be an SQL query
 * **Column From SQL:** This is the column number you want to have returned from the SQL query table result (starts at 0 for the first column)
 * **pyodbc Connection String:** This is the connection string needed to connect to the specific ODBC database. pyodbc simply forwards the connection string to the specific driver for each ODBC connection.
 For more information on connection string formats you can refer to the link here: https://github.com/mkleehammer/pyodbc/wiki/Connecting-to-databases
+* **Index Field Name:** This is the dummy index field name as a string.
+The dummy index field is needed in order for the pick functions to work properly and should be auto-generated in the script